 We hope that your child has enjoyed learning how to prepare for an emergency!
-To learn more, please visit: redcross.org/prepare and www.ready.gov/kids.
+To learn more, please visit: redcross.org/youthprep and ready.gov/kids.

-The Prepare with Pedro: Flood book is a publication created by the American Red Cross in partnership with the Federal Emergency Management Agency's Individual and Community Preparedness Division.
+The Prepare with Pedro: Hurricane book is a publication created by the American Red Cross in partnership with the Federal Emergency Management Agency's Individual and Community Preparedness Division.

-© 2019 by The American National Red Cross.
-The Red Cross emblem and the American Red Cross name are trademarks of The American National Red Cross and protected by various national statutes.
-The FEMA Family characters are © 2019 by the Federal Emergency Management Agency.
+© 2023 by The American Red Cross.
+The Red Cross emblem and the American Red Cross name are trademarks of The American National Red Cross and protected by various national statutes. © 2018, 2023 by The Federal Emergency Management Agency.
 The FEMA Family characters, DHS Seal, FEMA Logo are properties of the Department of Homeland Security and are licensed for use herein.